-- Check main burner flames monthly. - g.
+- f.
 With the equipment shutoff valve turned OFF, remove the burner compartment door of the furnace to use a flashlight to inspect the visible parts of the burners and igniter.
 Check for loose soot and give particular attention to obvious deterioration from corrosion or other sources.
-If soot or deterioration is found inside the furnace, DO NOT OP-ERATE FURNACE; call a qualified service agency. - h.
-Inspect the drain line and overflow line monthly (condensing furnace and/or air conditioning cooling coil attached to furnace).
+If soot or deterioration is found inside the furnace, DO NOT OPERATE FURNACE; call a qualified service agency. - g.
+Inspect the drain line and overflow line monthly (air conditioning cooling coils attached to furnace).